Boost Chimney Draft with Chimney Fans: A Complete Guide

 2. Selecting the Right Chimney Fan

 Choosing the correct chimney fan is essential for optimal performance.
-Consider the following factors:
+Consider:

-✔ Fan Power & Capacity – Higher-capacity fans are required for more prominent chimneys.
+Fan Power & Capacity – Higher-capacity fans are required for larger chimneys.

 3. Mounting the Chimney Fan